United States Bankruptcy Court

-After the applicable objection period has passed, the underlying motion and an electronic version of the proposed order in Word or WordPerfect format should be submitted to Chambers prior to the scheduled date and time for presentment.
+After the applicable objection period has passed, the underlying motion and an electronic version of the proposed order in Word or WordPerfect format should be emailed to Chambers.
 The cover must contain a representation that (i) the movant sought relief by notice of presentment and (ii) the objection period has passed and no objections were filed.

 Orders submitted by mail should contain a hard copy of the order, accompanied by a CD Rom or flash drive containing an electronic copy of the order in Word or WordPerfect format.

 Orders submitted by email should be sent to rdd.Chambers@nysb.uscourts.gov in Word or WordPerfect format only.